RoryCSCI120/PublicTransit/README.md

 For both subway and bus lines, reliability ranges between 0 and 1, where 1 is most reliable.
 For bus lines, reliability was the perportion of busses that depart no more than 3 minues late for frequent routes, and 6 minutes late for infrequent routes.
 For subway lines, reliability was "the percentage of riders who waited less than or equal to the amount of time scheduled between trains."
 See [MBTA website](https://www.mbta.com/performance-metrics/service-reliability) for more detail.
+I was unable to access the origonal data they used to create these datasets, so the bus and rail metrics are not directly comperable.

 ESRI Living Atlas - Population Census Tract Data